mtumilowicz/go-concurrency-goroutine-workshop/README.txt

                     ```
                 * coordinate concurrent goroutines
                     * example: cancel other goroutines when one of them errored
-        * cause
-            * specifies a cause for the cancellation
+        * cause can be specified for the cancellation
             * example
                 ```
                 ctx, cancelFunc := context.WithCancelCause(context.Background())